Contributed By Kiejman & Marembert

 Once the appeal has been lodged, the case can be allotted to a standard track or to a fast track.
 The latter deals with urgent cases, including but not limited to appeals against interim relief orders.

-On the standard track, the appellant has three months to file his submissions.
+On the standard track, appellants have three months from the filing of the notice of appeal to file their submissions.
 The defendant then has three months from the notification of the appellant’s submissions to respond.
-On the fast track, it is reduced to one month each, which can be further reduced on a case by case basis by the presiding judge.
+On the fast track, it is reduced to one month each, which can be further reduced on a case-by-case basis by the presiding judge.

 The judge in charge of managing the case on either track can order further rounds of submissions.